dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/utility/multi-frame-result-cross-filter.md

 `resultItemType`: Specifies a targeting captured result type.

-`isEnabled`: A BOOL value that indicates whether to enable the duplicate filter feature.
+`isEnabled`: A BOOL value that indicates whether to enable the result deduplication feature.

 ### enableResultCrossVerification

-Enable result verification feature to improve the accuracy of video streaming recognition results.
+Enable result cross verification feature to improve the accuracy of video streaming recognition results.

 <div class="sample-code-prefix"></div>
 >- Objective-C